 An improperly balanced system will wear out faster, run less efficiently, and generate vibrations and noise.
 Ultimately, this can lead to early breakdown.
-We perform precise checks on out-of-balance parts to extend the life of your equipment and save you money.
+We perform precise checks on out-of-balance parts to extend the life of your equipment.

 Duct leakage is a major cause of inefficiencies in HVAC systems.
-We check your ductwork for leaks and ensure that it is tight using pressure calibration equipment.
-This service saves energy and cuts your power bills.
+We will check your project ductwork for leaks and ensure that it is air tight using pressure calibration equipment.
+This service saves energy and insures that ductowork meets project specifications.